Liver Transplant Success Rate in India

 While the liver transplant success rate in India is generally successful, the risk of rejection remains a concern.
 Rejection occurs when the immune system identifies the transplanted liver as a foreign object and begins attacking it.
 Acute rejection, which typically occurs within the first six months, affects 25-50% of liver transplant recipients.
 Chronic rejection, occurring after six months, affects 5% or less of transplant recipients.

 Proper measures and close monitoring can help reduce the risk and complications associated with rejection.
-At the same time, it can improve the success rate of liver transplant in Chennai.
+At the same time, it can improve the success rate of liver transplant.

 How Can You Prevent Liver Transplant Rejection?